 - Saves shippers money over purchasing and maintaining a fleet of trucks, instead allowing them to purchase or lease trailers, also often saving on freight rates due to greater scheduling certainty for carriers

 One of the greatest keys to using power-only trucking effectively is for a company to have a clear plan for return or cyclical shipments - i.e. a linear or circular supply chain.
-Otherwise, all the convenience and cost savings noted in the above advantages is largely offset when empty trailers must be returned to their origin, also making carriers less likely to jump at these loads.
+Otherwise, all the convenience and cost savings noted in the above advantages are largely offset when empty trailers must be returned to their origin, also making carriers less likely to jump at these loads.

 Get Updates